sjb1061/Actinula_Paper/step_by_step_actinula_analysis.md

   `./6.B.4_check_missing_seqs-v2.py -a sensory_percep_chem_stim_geneset.txt-mod -b gene_symbol_accid`

-### 7. Find Human Representative Sequences for Gene Sets from our Human protein models
+### 7. Find Human Representative Sequences for Gene Sets in our Human protein FASTA
-  Since we have modified the headers for our Human protien FASTA, we want to identify the NCBI sequences from the gene sets in our Human FASTA.
-So we are going to BLAST the NCBI gene set sequences to our Human FASTA with altered headers.
+  Since we have modified the headers of our Human protien FASTA, we want to identify the NCBI sequences from the gene sets in our Human FASTA.
+So we are going to BLAST the NCBI gene set sequences (query) to our Human FASTA with altered headers.
+We will only allow 1 hit per query sequence.
 We are going to create 2 files that will be used in R in the next step.

-  * A. Make blast db *(only need to run once)*:
+   ##### A. Make blast db on Human FASTA *(only need to run once)*:
-   7.A_blastdb.sh.
+   You will need to set up your dir as follows:
+  * make a fastas subdir - add your human prot fasta to this.
+  * make another subdir called baits - add each of your gene set fastas to this dir.

+ Run blastdb script:
+   `./7.A_blastdb.sh`

-  * B. Run BLAST *(for each gene set)*:
+  #### B. Run BLAST *(for each gene set)*:
-   7.B_blast.sh.
+  For each gene set you are investigating, run blast and change the bait file (output of step 6.B.3) for which ever gene set you are on.
+   `./7.B_blast.sh ./baits/sensory_percep_chem_stim.fa`

   * C. Check for any duplicates or missing seqs after blast *(for each gene set)*:
    7.C_check_for_dups_mis.py.